boldflight/BibleConverter/test_EPUB/output/2_Chronicles.md

 [8] At that time Solomon and all Israel with him celebrated a festival for seven days.
 This great assembly included people from Lebo Hamath in the north to the Stream of Egypt in the south.
 [9] On the eighth day they held an assembly, for they had dedicated the altar for seven days and celebrated the festival for seven more days.
 [10] On the twenty-third day of the seventh month, Solomon sent the people home.
 They left happy and contented because of the good the Lord had done for David, Solomon, and his people Israel.

+### The Lord Gives Solomon a Promise and a Warning

 [11] After Solomon finished building the Lord’s temple and the royal palace and accomplished all his plans for the Lord’s temple and his royal palace, [12] the Lord appeared to Solomon at night and said to him: “I have answered your prayer and chosen this place to be my temple where sacrifices are to be made.
 [13] When I close up the sky so that it doesn’t rain, or command locusts to devour the land’s vegetation, or send a plague among my people,